Updated January 15, 2020

 Andrew Yang is on the rise.

-A Columbia Law School graduate, Yang launched Venture for America, which works with entrepreneurs to accelerate business growth in the Rust Belt.
-In late 2017, when he announced that he was running to become President of the United States in 2020, he was all but unknown.
+A Columbia Law School graduate, Yang worked as a corporate attorney and later launched Venture for America, which works with entrepreneurs to accelerate business growth in the Rust Belt.
+In late 2017, when he announced that he was running to become President of the United States in 2020, relatively few people had heard of him.
 Yang’s platform focuses on the changes automation is bringing to American society.
-He proposes the “Freedom Dividend,” a monthly $1,000 “tech check” to all Americans, a universal basic income.
-This is the Yang campaign’s reason for being, an idea so drastically different from what other candidates are proposing that it automatically makes his campaign fascinating.
-However, the reason Yang’s campaign interests me transcends beyond the Freedom Dividend.
+He proposes the “Freedom Dividend,” a monthly $1,000 “tech check” to all Americans.
+This universal basic income is an idea so drastically different from what other candidates are proposing that it automatically makes his campaign fascinating.
+However, the reason Yang’s campaign interests me transcends far beyond the Freedom Dividend.

 As a Christian, I noticed that Yang speaks about his faith rather candidly, especially in a Democratic Party where fewer candidates are open about being religious.
 Yang recently attended a meeting of Christian entrepreneurs in upstate New York, noting that he and his family attend church each week with Pastor Mark Mast, who preaches at a Reformed Church in New Paltz, New York.